 - ¼ teaspoon paprika

-- Flaky sea salt for topping
+- Flaky sea salt and fresh parsley for topping

 - Preheat oven to 400°F.